brushscape/gatekeeping/README.txt

-code for the gatekeeping game hopefully if I can get it working
+code for the gatekeeping game

+Javascript and CSS stylesheet